-Results 1–10 of 23 for "Curriculum"X related to "In Brief: April 2011" Refine Your Search Refine Your Search TopicEducation (21)Children (2)HIV & AIDS (2)Learning & memory (2)Schizophrenia (1) 1 more... [+] Sleep (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorPuente, Antonio E. (2)Bernstein, Douglas A. (1)Brabeck, Mary (1)Carey, Michael P. (1)Dwyer, Carol (1) 13 more... [+] Eagleston, Jean R. (1)Engle, T. L. (1)Forsyth, Andrew D. (1)Jeffrey, Jill (1)Kalichman, Seth (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 2.Handout 2Second version of the background of dreamer Doris, an 18-year-old living in a rural area.Curriculum 3.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 4.Lesson 4: Mood (Affective) DisordersThis category of mental disorders has significant and chronic disruption in mood as the predominant symptom.
-This causes impaired cognitive, behavioral and physical function-=ing.Curriculum 5.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 6.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 7.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 8.Activity 4.1: StereotypesThis activity illustrates the preconceived attitudes and beliefs held about different groups of people and the relative consistency of those beliefs.Curriculum 9.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)10.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+Results 1–10 of 23 for "Curriculum"X related to "In Brief: April 2011" Refine Your Search Refine Your Search TopicEducation (20)Children (2)HIV & AIDS (2)Learning & memory (2)Schizophrenia (1) 1 more... [+] Sleep (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorPuente, Antonio E. (2)Bernstein, Douglas A. (1)Brabeck, Mary (1)Carey, Michael P. (1)Dwyer, Carol (1) 11 more... [+] Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Jeffrey, Jill (1)Kalichman, Seth (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Handout 2Second version of the background of dreamer Doris, an 18-year-old living in a rural area.Curriculum 2.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 3.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 4.Lesson 4: Mood (Affective) DisordersThis category of mental disorders has significant and chronic disruption in mood as the predominant symptom.
+This causes impaired cognitive, behavioral and physical function-=ing.Curriculum 5.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 6.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)7.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 8.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 9.Activity 3.1: An Introduction To MeditationTo demonstrate an altered state of consciousness, students spend a short period meditating, as well as checking for physiological changes afterward.Curriculum 10.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Curriculum"X related to "In Brief: April 2011"